LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Design

-The three primary components of \sys{} are the model adapter, context manager, and cache.
-The model adapter routes prompts to the selected LLM, optionally combining multiple models to offset some work from more expensive LLMs.
-The context manager retrieves prior communication to add to a query, and supports a number of ways to select context including using inexpensive models to reduce the amount of context used by high cost LLMs.
-Lastly, the cache stores information that could help in replying to queries - using a low cost LLM to turn cache data into suitable replies.
+The Model Adapter can \emph{route} prompts to different LLMs and \emph{combine} multiple models, based on their respective abilities (e.g., supported context window) and usage cost.
+The Context Manager retrieves relevant context (e.g., previous message) to supplement prompts, and supports a number of ways to select context including using a low-cost model to reduce the amount of context sent to expensive LLMs.
+Lastly, the cache stores data (e.g., previous prompts, high-quality information) that could help in replying to new prompts - using a low-cost model to turn cached data into suitable replies.

-Applications make use of \sys{} through a high-level, bidirectional API (step 1 in Fig~\ref{fig:design_overview}). \fahad{along with an example}.
-The ``service type'' parameter controls how individual components of the proxy behave to achieve the desired cost/quality/time tradeoff.
-An application that needs to be as low cost as possible can do so with a service type specifying low level parameters (e.g., no context, GPT-4o mini).
-A more flexible service type can \emph{delegate} these choices to the proxy, which can use internal LLM calls within each component to decide such parameters. \fahad{An example here would be useful}

-The coordinator in \sys{} uses the service type in each request to decide in which order to call individual components.
-For example, the cache might be queried after determining no additional context is available.
-Alternatively, as steps 2-4 in Fig~\ref{fig:design_overview} show, the cache can be queried first to possibly avoid a context lookup.

-Finally, to give the application control over choices made by the proxy -- especially in case of delegation -- the proxy responds with not just the answer to the query but also additional details such as the model and amount of context used.
-This creates a \emph{bi-directional interface} where applications can adjust their service type for future requests or regenerate previous ones to achieve desired tradeoffs. \fahad{1-2 additional lines here, perhaps an example, to elaborate on this point would be useful} Next, we discuss each of the three primary components and APIs in detail.